 He projected the next step in industrialized murder — the deportation and gassing of millions in specifically designed camps in Poland — and presented it to his peers at the Wannsee Conference on 20 January 1942.
 He was also a major in the Luftwaffe, flying nearly 100 combat missions until 22 July 1941, when his plane was hit by Soviet anti-aircraft fire.
 Heydrich made an emergency landing behind enemy lines, evaded a Soviet patrol and contacted a forward German patrol.
 After this, Hitler personally ordered Heydrich to return to Berlin to resume his SS duties.
 He became acting Reichsprotektor of the Protectorate of Bohemia-Moravia (basically the governor of the de facto occupation of what is today The Czech Republic) in September 1941.
 Upon his arrival in Prague, Heydrich sought to eliminate opposition by suppressing Czech cultural elites and deporting and executing members of the Czech resistance, while making sure the local population remained productive for the German war effort.

-Popular culture tends to consider him as the poster boy "Aryan" as envisioned by Nazi ideals, due to him being blond, tall and blue-eyed (one of the only Nazi leaders to combine all these traits, actually), in addition to being cultured (he was a fencer and musician) and ruthless.
+Popular culture tends to consider him as the poster boy "Aryan" as envisioned by Nazi ideals, due to him being blond, tall and blue-eyed (one of the only Nazi leaders to combine all these traits, actually), in addition to being cultured (he was a fencer on the Olympic level and a skilled musician) and ruthless.
 He is also a frequent character in Alternate History fiction works, in which he often outlives his real life counterpart due to Godwin's Law of Time Travel or an extensive Day of the Jackboot, if not outright supernatural reasons.

 Works portraying him: